-Mali coup leader was trained by U.S. military, officers say
+Mali coup leader was trained by U.S. military

-Goita, who also received training from Germany and France, headed Mali’s special forces unit in the country’s restive central region, where fighters linked to al-Qaeda and the Islamic State have established a stronghold that has alarmed global leaders.
+Goita, who also received training from Germany and France, according to the officers, headed Mali’s special forces unit in the country’s restive central region, where fighters linked to al-Qaeda and the Islamic State have established a stronghold that has alarmed global leaders.

 “By making this intervention, we have put Mali first,” Goita said in a broadcast Thursday alongside top government officials.
 “Mali is in a sociopolitical and security crisis.
 There is no more room for mistakes.”